Sunday, September 4, 2011

 If you are seeing something strange where the Simplified Chinese character 门 (men2, U+95E8) should appear, there is nothing wrong with your system or app.
-It turns out that the Hiragino Japanese fonts supplied with OS X have an unusual version of this, which I've been told can be found in Japanese handwriting (see blue item in graphic below).
-Normally Japanese computer text will have the Traditional character 門 (U+9580) instead.
+It turns out that the Hiragino Japanese fonts supplied with OS X have an unusual version of this (the left character in the graphic below), which I've been told can be found in Japanese handwriting (see example 2 at this page

 2 comments: